yeti-switch/yeti-web/README.md

 ```
 In addition you need to compile or install from .deb package Yeti PostgreSQL extension `postgresql-13-yeti` https://github.com/yeti-switch/yeti-pg-ext

+## Preparing yeti-web application

-Then fork and clone yeti-web repository and run:
+Fork and clone yeti-web repository and run:

 ```sh
 bundle install